Skip to main content

 CYPRESS_VERIFY_TIMEOUTOverrides the timeout duration for the verify command.
 The default value is 30000.

-CYPRESS_SKIP_VERIFYSkips the verify command (for stable CI environments)
+CYPRESS_SKIP_VERIFYSkips the verify command when true

 CYPRESS_SKIP_BINARY_INSTALLremoved use CYPRESS_INSTALL_BINARY=0 instead